-As a center point for the receipt and dissemination of local policies, operational directives and procedures, the Division Director and Senior Assistant Director provide clarity to staff pertaining to questions by either soliciting answers from FRWDB staff or through careful contractual analysis and consultation with other managers and stakeholders.
-The Division Director, Senior Assistant Director and Program Manager also provide training and instruction to Fresno EOC staff regarding new policies, directives or procedures through weekly staff meetings or, if warranted, through immediate emergency training sessions.
+As a center point for the receipt and dissemination of local policies, operational directives and procedures, the Director provides clarity to staff pertaining to questions by either soliciting answers from FRWDB staff or through careful contractual analysis and consultation with other managers and stakeholders.
+The Director and Program Manager also provide training and instruction to Fresno EOC staff regarding new policies, directives or procedures through weekly staff meetings or, if warranted, through immediate emergency training sessions.
 Staff are then required to maintain all policies, procedures and directives both in hard copy and electronic file on their personal computers.
 Fresno EOC has also created a complete operational manual, which is readily available to any and all staff for reference.
 New staff receive training relevant to program policies and procedures immediately upon hire and are familiarized with the operational manual and other relevant program materials.
 Also to ensure compliance, management will be creating a cross trained Accountability Review Team (ART) that will consist of administrative, programmatic, and management staff to ensure guidelines and rules are properly implemented